 This itinerary is subject to change due to prevailing conditions and local arrangements.
 ExpeditionTrips is not responsible for itinerary changes.

 Scenic helicopter flights can be purchased as a package or individually.
 Please contact ExpeditionTrips for details.

 This policy assists with safety and promoting a casual atmosphere onboard.
 However if a medical condition necessitates, footwear may be worn.
 All passengers will need appropriate footwear for shore excursions.

-Airfare, scenic helicopter flights; alcoholic beverages; items of a personal nature including but not limited to travel and medical insurance, onboard shopping, valet and laundry service; satellite phones and Internet Cafe charges; fishing lures (available to purchase onboard); fuel surcharge may apply.
+Airfare, scenic helicopter flights; alcoholic beverages; items of a personal nature including but not limited to travel and medical insurance, onboard shopping, valet and laundry service; satellite phones and Internet Cafe charges; gratuity; fishing lures (available to purchase onboard); fuel surcharge may apply.